victorwamwea/30-Day-Terraform-challenge-/Day3/README.md

 ## Checklist

 - [X] I have read Chapter 2 of "Terraform: Up & Running".
-- [X] I have watched the required Udemy videos.
+- [X] I have completed the required hands-on labs.
 - [X] I have deployed a basic web server using Terraform.
 - [X] I have created an architecture diagram for my server.
 - [X] I have written and published a blog post about today's task.